 For vehicles that are out of production, discontinued, or were never fully digitized, 3D scanning is often the only practical path to replacement or custom parts.
 This is where the aftermarket automotive world relies heavily on scanning technology.

 The workflow is straightforward: scan the existing component, process the data into a clean mesh, then use reverse engineering to rebuild it as a parametric CAD model.
 From that model, parts can be reproduced via CNC machining, cast from molds, or 3D printed depending on material requirements and volume.
 We’ve applied this workflow for clients including HRE Wheels, where precise scanning of wheel and brake geometry supports the development of high-performance aftermarket components.
+For a full breakdown of that workflow, see our guide to 3D scanning for aftermarket wheels.

 Custom Fabrication and Vehicle Modification